basisjs/basisjs-tools-instrumenter/README.md

 };
 ```

-After instrumenting this code will looks:
+It will be instrumented to:

 ```js
 var a = $devinfo({